indeedeng/iwf/gen/iwfidl/docs/WorkflowGetDataObjectsResponse.md

 `func (o *WorkflowGetDataObjectsResponse) HasObjects() bool`

 HasObjects returns a boolean if a field has been set.

-### GetCachedDataAttributes

-`func (o *WorkflowGetDataObjectsResponse) GetCachedDataAttributes() []KeyValue`

-GetCachedDataAttributes returns the CachedDataAttributes field if non-nil, zero value otherwise.

-### GetCachedDataAttributesOk

-`func (o *WorkflowGetDataObjectsResponse) GetCachedDataAttributesOk() (*[]KeyValue, bool)`

-GetCachedDataAttributesOk returns a tuple with the CachedDataAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCachedDataAttributes

-`func (o *WorkflowGetDataObjectsResponse) SetCachedDataAttributes(v []KeyValue)`

-SetCachedDataAttributes sets CachedDataAttributes field to given value.

-### HasCachedDataAttributes

-`func (o *WorkflowGetDataObjectsResponse) HasCachedDataAttributes() bool`

-HasCachedDataAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)